 top of page

-Why does the Sun2000/1000 keep having AC shorts when using it rated specs?
+Why does the Sun2000/1000 keep having AC shorts when using it at rated specs?

-So far, our only failures have been where the AC side is shorted causing the AC fuse to blow along with other components.
-This blog will attempt to document our journey and hopefully offer solutions to completely eliminate the AC shorts when used within the specifications.
-It will be updated over time since we are in the process of testing our solutions.
+When the AC side is shorted, the AC fuse will eventually blow, but usually not after other components are damaged.
+This blog will attempt to document our journey and hopefully offer solutions to completely eliminate the AC shorts when used within the manufacturer's specifications along with the usual surge protection devices without having to "baby" the inverter.
+We will update this blog over time since we are in the process of testing our solutions.
 We are mindful of people's time so this blog includes a quick summary section and a more details section.

 A quick summary:

-Cause 1: The two IGBTs turn on while the inverter's microcontroller is in an unknown state.
+Cause 1: Both IGBTs inadvertantly turn on when the inverter's microcontroller is in an unknown (brown out) state.

 Symptoms: AC short happens when unit is not generating or when there is momentary power loss on the AC side creating a brown out condition for the microcontroller.